bar2098/bar2098/README.md

 # B. Levi

-Most of my active projects are self-hosted on a private Gitea instance for control, speed, and stealth.
+Most of my active projects are self-hosted on a private Gitea instance.
 You can self-host too! it's easier than you think.

 ## About